Two remote counting events induced by a single photon

-In summary, we have developed a feasible model to demonstrate SPATP based on two unidirectionally coupled qubit-cavity subsystems in which the qubit-cavity interaction is assumed in the USC regime.
-We find that a single-photon pulse can excite simultaneously two remote qubits and give rise to two subsequent single-photon detection counts even when the qubits are spatially separated by a distance comparable to the spatial length of the photon pulse.
+In summary, we have developed a new model to demonstrate TRESP based on two unidirectionally coupled qubit-cavity subsystems in which the qubit-cavity interaction is assumed in the USC regime.
+We find that a single-photon pulse can excite simultaneously two remote qubits and give rise to two subsequent single-photon counting events even when the qubits are spatially separated by a distance comparable to the spatial length of the photon pulse.
 Considering that USC has been achieved in several physical systems, we would expect that our theoretical model is experimentally feasible.
 The required parity-breaking transitions can be realized in superconducting qubits~\cite{Niemczyk2010NPhys,LiuPRL2005}.
-SPATP illustrated here can be straightforwardly extended to a single particle detected at three or multiple places by adding more qubit-cavity subsystems to the cascade system and possibly increasing the coupling strength to the deep-strong coupling regime~\cite{Bayer2017NanoLett}.
+In principle, TRESP illustrated here can be straightforwardly extended to a single particle detected at three or multiple places by adding more qubit-cavity subsystems to the cascade system and increasing the coupling strength to the deep-strong coupling regime~\cite{Bayer2017NanoLett}.

 The author is very grateful to the enlightening discussions with Klaus M{\o}lmer, Thomas Pohl and Tao Peng.
 The author would like to especially thank Thomas Pohl for his generous support and encouragement.
-This work was funded by the European Commission through the H2020-FETOPEN project ErBeStA (No. 800942), and the Center of Excellence ``CCQ'' (Grant Agreement No. DNRF156).
+This work was funded by the European Commission through the H2020-FETOPEN project ErBeStA (No. 800942), and the Center of Excellence ``CCQ'' (Grant Agreement No. DNRF152).